Dictation machine: History

-Shortly after Thomas Edison invented the phonograph, the first device for recording sound, in 1877, he thought that the main use for the new device would be for recording speech in business settings.
-(Given the low audio frequency of earliest versions of the phonograph, recording music may not have seemed to be a major application.)
-Some early phonographs were indeed used this way, but this did not become common until the production of reusable wax cylinders in the late 1880s.
+Edison thought that the main use for the new device would be for recording speech in business settings.
+Some early phonographs were indeed used this way, but this did not become common until the production of reusable wax cylinders in the late 1880s, as described.
 The differentiation of office dictation devices from other early phonographs, which commonly had attachments for making one's own recordings, was gradual.
 The machine marketed by the Edison Records company was trademarked as the "Ediphone".

 Following the invention of the audion tube in 1906, electric microphones gradually replaced the purely acoustical recording methods of earlier dictaphones by the late 1930s.
 In 1945, the SoundScriber, Gray Audograph and Edison Voicewriter, which cut grooves into a plastic disc, was introduced, and two years later Dictaphone replaced wax cylinders with their Dictabelt technology, which cut a mechanical groove into a plastic belt instead of into a wax cylinder.
 This was later replaced by magnetic tape recording.
 While reel-to-reel tape was used for dictation, the inconvenience of threading tape spools led to development of more convenient formats, notably the Compact Cassette, Mini-Cassette, and Microcassette.